Jakekougan/COD-Zombies-Map-Roulette/README.md

 How to use:

-* Download the dist/ directory
+* Download the raw codzMapRoulette.exe file from the executable folder
+* Say you want to keep file/mark it as safe
 * Run the file